mstksg/inCode/copy/entries/type-levels.md

 "4"
 ```

-This is the "[existential typeclass antipattern][palmer]", but since we are
+This is the "[existential typeclass antipattern][palmer]"[^pprivate], but since
-talking about different ways we can push the type system, it's probably worth
+we are talking about different ways we can push the type system, it's probably
-mentioning.
+worth mentioning.
 In particular, `Show` is a silly typeclass to use in this
 context because a `Sigma Showable` is equivalent to just a `String`: once you
 match on the constructor to get the value, the only thing you can do with the
 value is `show` it anyway.

 [palmer]: https://lukepalmer.wordpress.com/2010/01/24/haskell-antipattern-existential-typeclass/

+[^pprivate]: Luke's blog has been known to switch back and forth from private
+to non-private, so I will link to the official post and respect the decision of
+the author on whether or not it should be visible.
+However, the term itself is
+quite commonly used and if you search for it online you will find much
+discussion about it.

 One fun thing we can do is provide a "useless witness", like `Proxy`: